Coyote (person)

 Colloquially, a coyote is a person who smuggles immigrants across the Mexico–United States border.
-The word "coyote" is a loanword from Mexican Spanish that usually refers to a species of North American wild dog (Canis latrans).
+The word "coyote" is a loanword from Mexican Spanish that usually refers to a species of North American canine (Canis latrans).

 Migrants pay coyotes a fee to guide them across the border.
 Fees are normally collected once the migrant arrives at a predetermined destination, usually a border city in California, Texas, or Arizona.
 Since the 1990s, the proportion of migrants who hire coyotes has increased drastically as a result of intensified surveillance along the border.

 Background

 Early system: 1882–1917

 Since the end of the nineteenth century, coyotes have been a part of the illegal migratory process for many Mexican migrants.
 From 1882 to 1917, a series of U.S. legislations contributed to the rise of the coyote in illegal border crossings.
 The Chinese Exclusion Act in 1882 and Immigration Act of 1885 caused the flow of labour to decline.
 This led to severe labour shortages in the south-western and western regions of the country.

 The demand for Mexican workers from U.S. employers rose and by 1884, supply was guaranteed when the railway connection of El Paso, Texas, with Mexico was completed.
 The illegal migratory crossings were largely unregulated and accepted as de facto acceptable practices.

 "Enganchadores", Spanish for "hookers" (from the verb "to hook"), were Mexican individuals hired by U.S. employers as labour recruiters.
 Enganchadores would persuade Mexican peasants to travel on the railway in acceptance of American jobs.
 The enganche system was not a novelty in Mexico.
 It had been established to recruit southern peasants for work in northern industries within the country.
 Companies in the United States effectively used the system to satisfy their labour needs.
 It can be argued that enganchadores are an ancestor of the modern-day coyote.
 Like today's coyotes, they acted as middlemen between migrants and the United States.

 Explicit restrictions on Mexican immigration during the late 1910s and early 1920s caused U.S. labour-seeking migrants to increasingly rely on middlemen for labour-brokerage with American companies.